gohugoio/hugo/content/variables-and-params/taxonomy-variables.md

 draft: false
 weight: 30
 aliases: []
-toc: false
+toc: true
 needsreview: true
 notesforauthors:
 ---

 ### Taxonomy Terms Page Variables

-[Taxonomy terms](/templates/taxonomy-templates/) pages are of the type `Page` and have the following additional variables.
-These are available in `layouts/_defaults/terms.html` for example.
+[Taxonomy terms pages][taxonomytemplates] are of the type `Page` and have the following additional variables.
+For example, the following fields would be available in `layouts/_defaults/terms.html`, depending on how you organize your [taxonomy templates][taxonomytemplates]:

+`.Data.Singular`
-* `.Data.Singular` The singular name of the taxonomy<br>
+: The singular name of the taxonomy

+`.Data.Plural`
-* `.Data.Plural` The plural name of the taxonomy<br>
+: The plural name of the taxonomy

+`.Data.Pages`
-* `.Data.Pages` the list of pages in this taxonomy<br>
+: The list of pages in the taxonomy

+`.Data.Terms`
-* `.Data.Terms` The taxonomy itself<br>
+: The taxonomy itself

-* `.Data.Terms.Alphabetical` The Terms alphabetized<br>
+`.Data.Terms.Alphabetical`
+: The taxonomy terms alphabetized

+`.Data.Terms.ByCount`
-* `.Data.Terms.ByCount` The Terms ordered by popularity<br>
+: The Terms ordered by popularity

-The last two can also be reversed: `.Data.Terms.Alphabetical.Reverse`, `.Data.Terms.ByCount.Reverse`.
+Note that `.Data.Terms.Alphabetical` and `.Data.Terms.ByCount` can also be reversed:

-### Taxonomies elsewhere
+* `.Data.Terms.Alphabetical.Reverse`
+* `.Data.Terms.ByCount.Reverse`

+### Using `.Site.Taxonomies` Outside of Taxonomy Templates

-The `.Site.Taxonomies` variable holds all taxonomies defines site-wide.
-It is a map of the taxonomy name to a list of its values.
-For example: "tags" -> ["tag1", "tag2", "tag3"].
-Each value, though, is not a string but rather a [Taxonomy variable](#the-taxonomy-variable).
+The `.Site.Taxonomies` variable holds all the taxonomies that defined site-wide.
+It is a map of the taxonomy name to a list of its values (e.g., "tags" -> ["tag1", "tag2", "tag3"]).
+Each value, though, is not a string but rather a **Taxonomy variable**.

-#### The Taxonomy variable
+### The Taxonomy Variable

-The Taxonomy variable, available as `.Site.Taxonomies.tags` for example, contains the list of tags (values) and, for each of tag, their corresponding content pages.
+The Taxonomy variable, available, for example, as `.Site.Taxonomies.tags`, contains the list of tags (values) and, for each of tag, their corresponding content pages.

+### Example Usage of `.Site.Taxonomies`

+**NEEDS EXAMPLE**

+[taxonomytemplates]: /templates/taxonomy-templates/